Portal Reporting

 Plan Gate

-Portal Reporting is available on Business and above.
-Use a valid Business or Enterprise runner key when enabling WithPortalReporting.
+Portal Reporting is available on Enterprise.
+Use a valid Enterprise runner key when enabling WithPortalReporting.

 Portal reporting setup

-Use WithPortalReporting when a Business or Enterprise run should appear in the customer portal Run Reports tab.
+Use WithPortalReporting when an Enterprise run should appear in the customer portal Run Reports tab.

 If you run these examples locally, add a valid runner key before execution starts.
 Set it with WithRunnerKey("...") or the config key LoadStrike:RunnerKey.